emahuni/strapi-plugin-vitest/harness/tests/helpers/test-app/README.md

 # 🚀 Getting started with Strapi

-This is a plugin testing harness application.
+This is a plugin testing harness application used to test standalone plugins.

 ### `develop`